nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note: <br>
 1. User cannot create two students of the same index number and same class
 2. Upon creation of a student, a new parent is also created if the parent does not exist based on the particulars given for the parent.
 Otherwise, the student will get binded to the matching parent.
+3. If the image does not exist, the default image will be shown and if you choose to update the image using the folder [method](#images), it will not update.
+Please delete the student and add without the image source path.

 [Back to Table of Contents](#table-of-contents)